eandersonEverfi/product-qa-docs/docs/modalMenu.md

 AND- User answered Assessments with a 100% passing grade\
 WHEN- The user visits the Modal Menu  component\
 THEN- The user will see the Modal Menu  component's output zones reflect this course-completed state

-user visits the module-menu-doc component after completing all other course pages

 `Module 1` is visible